-- 4.1 Traces of organic material either from the glassware or atmosphere may cause a gross, positive error. - 4.1.1 Extreme care should be exercised to avoid inclusion of organic materials in the distilled water used for reagent preparation or sample dilution. - 4.1.2 Glassware used in the test should be conditioned by running blank procedures to eliminate traces of organic material. - 4.2 Volatile materials may be lost when the sample temperature rises during the sulfuric acid addition step.
-To minimize this loss the flask should be cooled during addition of the sulfuric acid solution. - 4.3 Chlorides are quantitatively oxidized by dichromate and represent a positive interference.
+- 4.1 Traces of organic material either from the glassware or atmosphere may cause a gross, positive error. - 4.1.1 Extreme care should be exercised to avoid inclusion of organic materials in the distilled water used for reagent preparation or sample dilution. - 4.1.2 Glassware used in the test should be conditioned by running blank procedures to eliminate traces of organic material. - 4.2 Volatile materials may be lost when the sample temperature rises during the sulfuric acid addition step. - 4.3 Chlorides are quantitatively oxidized by dichromate and represent a positive interference.
 Mercuric sulfate is added to the digestion flask to complex the chlorides, thereby effectively eliminating the interference on all but brine and estuarine samples.